bahsim/idgl-dev-system/07-faq.md

 3.  **Risk is Managed by the Core Loop:** The primary risk—building the wrong product—is mitigated by the tight `Spec -> Generate -> Validate` feedback loop and the **[Rapid Prototyping Pattern](./01-patterns/10-Pattern-Rapid-Prototyping.md)**.

-4.  **The Future is Automated Orchestration:** In the more advanced **[ADGL Framework](./03-adgl-framework/)**, the function of project orchestration is explicitly assigned to a "Planner Agent."
-This AI agent manages the entire workflow, from task decomposition to final validation, making it the de facto project manager.

-While a human may still be needed for high-level budget and resource management, the day-to-day work of tracking tasks and managing scope is a native, automated feature of the IDGL/ADGL process.
+While a human may still be needed for high-level budget and resource management, the day-to-day work of tracking tasks and managing scope is a native, automated feature of the IDGL process.